 - Do not force your cat into the water.
 If you scare them too much, they may never want to get in the water again.
 Also, make sure that you don’t expose the cat to water that is too deep or does not have an easy exit point.

-Can Cats Swim in the Pool?
+Can Cats Swim in a Swimming Pool?

 Pools can become a hazard when introduced too quickly, so take care.